-Celebrating 100 years of jazz in Kansas City with a look back at history
+Celebrating 100 years of jazz in Kansas City with a look back at its history

 Kansas City big bands usually played by memory, composing and arranging the music collectively.
 They didn’t rely on sight-reading as other big bands often did.
 This further contributed to the loose, spontaneous Kansas City sound and vibe.

 Different parts of the band would create and elaborate on riffs.
 Sometimes one whole section would take the lead to create a new riff, other times a soloist took control, or two or more sections would riff in counterpart.
 This would create an upbeat hard-swinging sound.

 Count Basie’s “One O’Clock Jump” and “Jumpin’ at the Woodside” are both collections of complex riffs, memorized loosely, and given clarity with solos.

 Glenn Miller’s famous swing anthem “In the Mood” closely follows the Kansas City style of riffing sections.

 Blues singers of the 1920s and ragtime music greatly influenced the Kansas City music scene.
 Performers gathered at dance halls, cabarets, and speakeasies.

 In the early days, many jazz groups were smaller dance bands with three to six pieces.
 By the mid-1920s, the big band became a tour de force.
 Musicians traveled up to 1,000 miles to play music with others and to earn money.

 Count Basie and the Bennie Moten band

 Kansas City went into the national music scene in 1936 when record producer John H. Hammond cemented his career with pianist Count Basie.

 The musician first went to Harlem and played with others there; he toured around the country meeting big name celebrities like Louis Armstrong.

 Before he was 20 years old, Basie toured extensively on the Keith and TOBA vaudeville circuits.
 He acted as a pianist, accompanist, and music director for blues singers, dancers, and comedians.

 In 1929, Basie became the pianist with the Bennie Moten band based in Kansas City.
 Critics called the band refined, and it was well-respected within the circuit.

 Basie was co-arranger with Eddie Durham.
 During a stay in Chicago, Basie recorded with the band.
 He played four-hand piano and dual pianos with Moten, who also conducted.

 When the band decided to kick out Moten with a vote, Basie took over leadership responsibilities for several months.
 He changed the name of the group to Count Basie and his Cherry Blossoms.

 To keep things short and sweet, Count Basie later rejoined Moten with a newly re-organized band.